monkeydioude/capybara/README.md

 This config will redirect any request caught on port 80, starting with "/kwak" to the port 9090.

 **/ ! \ On Linux (did not try on other system), capybara must be run with sudo if chosen proxy port is under 1024.
 It will fail otherwise.**

+This project still needs:
+- Tests
+- Refacto (so it can be more easily tested)
+- Allow config refresh through config file
+- Use a more efficient pattern engine than regex.
+Maybe [homemade pURL ?](https://github.com/monkeydioude/moon/tree/master/pkg/purl)

+This project might need:
+- Redirect HTTPS ?
+- Better logging ?